Tommy Armour: Amateur career

 Armour won the 1920 French Amateur tournament.
 He moved to the United States and met Walter Hagen who gave him a job as secretary of the Westchester-Biltmore Club.

 In 1920, he won a PGA Tour event, the Pinehurst Fall Pro-Am Bestball, while still an amateur, pairing with professional Leo Diegel.

 Professional career

-Armour turned professional in 1924.
+In 1924, Armour turned professional.
 During his tournament playing career, he won three major championships: the 1927 U.S. Open, 1930 PGA Championship, and the 1931 Open Championship.
 With Jim Barnes and Rory McIlroy, he is one of three natives of the United Kingdom to win three different professional majors.
 His victory in the British Open in 1931 completed a pre-Masters era professional Grand Slam.
 He was one of just two players, along with Walter Hagen who also completed the feat in 1931, to win all three traditional majors and the three other tournaments often regarded at the time as being major championships for the professionals: the Western Open, Canadian Open and Metropolitan Open.

 Armour retired from full-time professional tournament golf after the 1935 season, although he competed periodically in top-class events for several years afterwards.
 He taught at the Boca Raton Club in Florida from 1926 to 1955, for $50 a lesson.
 His pupils included Babe Didrikson Zaharias and Lawson Little.
 He was also a member at the Winged Foot Golf Club in suburban New York City, where he spent much of his summers.

 Armour co-wrote a book How to Play Your Best Golf All the Time (1953) with Herb Graffis.
 It became a best-seller and for many years was the biggest-selling book ever authored on golf.
 A series of 8mm films based on the book was released by Castle Films including Short Game Parts I and II, Long Hitting Clubs, Grip, and Stance.

 Personal life

 Armour became an American citizen in November 1942.

-Armour died in Larchmont, New York and was cremated at the Ferncliff Cemetery in Hartsdale, New York but not interred there.
+In 1968, Armour died in Larchmont, New York.
+He was cremated at the Ferncliff Cemetery in Hartsdale, New York but not interred there.
 Some modern golf equipment is still marketed in his name.

 Armour is succeeded by his grandson, Tommy Armour III, who is a two-time winner on the PGA Tour.

 Awards and honors

-Armour was inducted into the World Golf Hall of Fame in 1976.
+In 1976, Armour was inducted into the World Golf Hall of Fame.